 - Birthplace of Russian President Vladimir Putin.

-Saint Petersburg changed its name several times.
-The city originally was named Saint Petersburg — to honour Saint Peter, the saint patron of Russian Emperor Peter the Great, the founder of the city.
+St. Petersburg changed its name several times.
+Originally, the city has been bearing the name of St. Petersburg — to honour Saint Peter, the saint patron of Russian Emperor Peter the Great, the founder of the city.

-Later the name was changed to Petrograd (which means Peter’s city).
+After that, the name changed to Petrograd (which means Peter’s city).